 There are so many things to do in D.C., why would you ever want to leave?
-We’ll tell you why: The District is surrounded by a number of towns, both big and small, that make for ideal day trips.
-These points of interest—many accessible by public transportation—promise fun for foodies (expect tons of great restaurants) and cocktail bar-goers, nature lovers, art buffs and all other sorts of travelers.
+We’ll tell you why: The District is surrounded by a number of towns, both big and small, that make for ideal day trips from DC.
+These points of interest—many accessible by public transportation—promise fun for foodies (expect tons of great restaurants) and cocktail bar-goers, nature lovers, museum buffs and all other sorts of travelers.
 When you need a break from work and the monotony of your everyday, hop in your car or climb aboard a train and embark on the best day trips from DC.

 Located in the heart of Virginia’s beautiful Blue Ridge Mountains, the Roanoke Valley promises small-town charm with big city vibes.
 Accessible via Amtrak or the oh-so-scenic Blue Ridge Parkway, the area is home to one of the most breathtaking points on the Appalachian Trail: McAfee Knob, located 3,197 feet atop Catawba Mountain.
-After a day’s long hike, grab a pint at one of the many area breweries, including Deschutes Brewery and Ballast Point Brewing Company, and shop for antique relics at the cavernous Black Dog Salvage.
+After a day’s long hike, grab a pint at one of the many area breweries like Deschutes Brewery and shop for antique relics at the cavernous Black Dog Salvage.

 If you do just one thing...
 Be sure to grab a scoop at Pop’s Ice Cream and Soda Bar on your way back home.